• Home

 Great American Road Trips: Book Review

-I remember as a kid growing up in the early 60s going on road trips with my family.
+I remember as a kid going on road trips with my family early 60s.
 It was always so exciting to jump in the car and take off to parts unknown.
 If you take your time, it’s the best way to see America.
 Great American Road Trips: Scenic Drives by Reader’s Digest, is a bible every road tripper should have.

 The Best Road Trips in America